 “Republic P-47 Thunderbolt”

-Oud-Bennekom has placed two more of these information signs in Bennekom.
+Oud-Bennekom has placed three more of these information signs in Bennekom.

 The sign on the left was placed at the Bennekom cemetery in 2013.
 (Kerkhoflaan)